Lee-qiangzee/MambaCpG/README.md

 | Neuron-Homo   | 780   |     90.34     |         92.95         |      93.25     |    **94.20**   |

-## Construction process of methylation matrix and structure of MambaCpG.
+## Construction process of methylation matrix and structure of MambaCpG
 ![Image text](figure1.png)